Motley Fool Stock Advisor vs Epic: The Upgrade Decision That Trips Up Smart Investors

 The Bottom Line

 Stock Advisor wins for most investors.
-The 22-year track record, the simplicity of 2 picks per month, and the $99 price point make it the obvious starting point.
+The 24-year track record (+883.8%), the 65% win rate improving to 92% for decade-long holds, 42 ten-baggers, the simplicity of 2 picks per month, and the $99 price point make it the obvious starting point.
 You get the methodology that built Motley Fool’s reputation without the complexity of managing multiple services.

 The real question isn’t which service is “better.”
 It’s whether you have the capital and appetite for more picks.
 Stock Advisor is the foundation.
 Epic is the expansion.
 Start with the foundation unless you have a specific reason to expand.